top of page

 • Prone to self-delusion and gaslighting

-• Tendency to mimic or emulate people they idealise
+• Tendency to mimic, mirror or emulate people they idealise

 Preventing the healthy development of a sense of self (necessary for true self-esteem and self-worth) seems to be the primary mechanism for creating narcissism.
 And without an adequate sense of self, emotional development can be severely stunted leading to lifelong emotional immaturity.